Moddable-OpenSource/moddable/documentation/xs/handle.md

 ## Objective

-To develop frameworks for micro-controllers with XS, the most significant constraint is RAM.
+To develop frameworks for microcontrollers with XS, the most significant constraint is RAM.

 The XS linker prepares most classes, prototypes, functions and byte codes to be accessed straightly from ROM.
 All the ECMAScript 2017 features, and most modules composing the frameworks are there, instantaneously available and requiring just a few KB of RAM.